 Outdoor motion-activated lights

 Lighting can be a very effective deterrent against burglars.
 The more visible the entry points to your home are, the less likely a burglar will be to take their chances of being spotted.
-Use motion-activated lights at your home’s most obvious points of access – your front door, back door, patio doors or garage – and make sure to test out the sensor’s field of view.
+Use motion-activated lights at your home’s most obvious points of access – your front door, back door, patio doors or garage – and make sure to test out the sensor’s field of view, saying experts at United Garage Doors service.
 An option like this will be fairly cost-effective and environmentally-friendly, as the light will only be in use when needed, unlike ones using a daylight-sensor which will run throughout the night.

 Indoor timer switches